ai4colonoscopy/PraNet-V2/README.md

 ### PraNet-V2 series

-For the **PraNet series models**, follow the **Interface** steps to generate segmentation results, which will be saved in the results folder.
+For the **PraNet series models**, follow the **inference** steps to generate segmentation results, which will be saved in the results folder.
 Afterward, run the `eval.py` script to generate a performance evaluation table in the `eval_results` folder.

 ```
 cd ./binary